jarvisdreams9/cfn-samples/readme.md

 <a name="BasicTransformUsage"></a>

 ## Basic Transform Usage
 __CFNX__ is declared at top level in the template.
 Similar to [AWS::Serverless-2016-10-31](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/transform-aws-serverless.html).
-It is not required or appropriate to declare the transform at any other level.
+It is not required nor appropriate to declare the transform at any other level.

 ```YAML
 Transform: CFNX